couchbaselabs/hands_on_n1ql/content/slide-56.md

-# Indexing and Query Tuning
+# Part 3 : Indexing and Query Tuning

+## List of Indexes from system catalog
 Let's look at indexes you're already using so far.

 Primay indexes have already been created for each key space.